-This will be quick because there are only four: Organic Ethanol, Water, Organic Glycerin, and Organic Lavender Oil.
+This will be quick because there are only four: Organic Ethanol, Water, Organic Glycerin, and Organic Lavender or Peppermint Oil.
 All ingredients but the water (which is un-organic-able) are certified under the National Organic Program (NOP), which certifies organic food.

-Organic Ethanol (62%): NOP standards include a non-GMO policy, so this ethanol is from non-genetically modified cane sugar.
+Organic Ethanol (62%) – NOP standards include a non-GMO policy, so this ethanol is from non-genetically modified cane sugar.
 Ethanol, also known as ethyl alcohol or the alcohol you drink, is an effective antiseptic.
 Isopropyl alcohol is the other one, which is made from propane.
-Hand sanitizers generally are alcohol based or triclosan based.
+Hand sanitizers generally are alcohol-based or triclosan-based.
 (Any hand sanitizer that has a “natural” sanitizing claim has not been verified by the FDA.)
 So why do we use alcohol and not triclosan?
 First off, triclosan isn’t and can’t be organic.
 Second, the effectiveness of triclosan in killing germs is in dispute.** Lastly, triclosan is also repeatedly being credited with contributing the formation of antibiotic resistant superbugs.

 Organic Glycerin – Glycerin is a natural humectant which draws moisture into the skin, further countering the drying nature of alcohol.